 - Early School (Preschool and Junior Kindergarten) Health Packet and Kindergarten Health Packet

-- Sunscreen Permission (Preschool and Junior Kindergarten only)
+- Sunscreen Permission (Pre-kindergarten and Junior Kindergarten only)

 - Physician’s Authorization (for all students taking medication during the day – prescription and non-prescription – including self-administered asthma medication)